Py-AMS/pyams-file/src/pyams_file/doctests/thumbnails.rst

 Note: *render_image* function can render bitmap images as well as SVG images; we only use the *render_svg* function here for testing purpose:

+Because of possible libmagic behaviour in Travis-CI, we wake sure that SVG interface is provided by the SVG image:

+    >>> from pyams_file.interfaces import ISVGImageFile
+    >>> if not ISVGImageFile.providedBy(img2):
+    ...     alsoProvides(img2, ISVGImageFile)

     >>> render_image(img2, width=128, height='3rem')
     '<div class=" display-inline align-middle svg-container"... style="width: 128px; height: 3rem;">...<svg xmlns="..." viewBox="..."><path d="..." fill="#fff"/></svg>\n</div>\n'